 At the center of their territory is the capital, Buny.

 The Maaban make their living by raising small herds of cattle, along with sheep, goats, pigs and hens.
 The cattle are given the utmost care because they are so important to the survival of the tribes.
 The cattle are even tied near fires at night to keep insects from biting them.

 The Maaban must plant crops in gardens outside the villages in order to maintain an adequate diet.
 Milk supplies are often insufficient, since cattle diseases have taken a toll on their herds.
 Millet, maize, sesame, beans, and tobacco are raised.
 The men also hunt hippopotamuses, antelope, buffalo, and giraffes.
 Spear fishing is another important means of obtaining food and the Maaban are known as expert fishermen.
 While the men hunt and fish, the women tend the gardens, prepare the food, and make the cooking utensils.

 The clothing and tribal markings worn by the Maaban clearly set them apart from neighboring groups.
 Neither the men nor the women wear much clothing, but they wear beads.
-Six of the lower teeth are removed from the Maaban while they are very young, unless they are in the royal family.
+Some of the lower teeth are removed from the Maaban while they are very young, unless they are in the royal family.
 They have tribal marks on their cheeks, arms and other parts of the body.

 The Maaban follow their traditional ethnic beliefs.
-They worship a deity named "Juang" or "Jwanga Tolan".
+They worship a deity named Juang or Jwanga Tolan.

-The Maaban also believe in the power of the "evil eye."
+The Maaban also believe in the power of the evil eye.
 Envy or anger may cause a person with the evil eye to bring misfortune upon others.
 They use prayer, sacrifices, and magic in an attempt to safeguard themselves from this power.

 While many African tribes believe that the birth of twins is a curse, the Maaban consider it to be a blessing.
 In fact, twins are considered to be "children of god."